Ung0d/dom/README.md

 Now we need a arbitrary struct that models one of our components.
 Note that components should not have logic.
 As you can see, the component-structs in dom dont need to derive from something.
 Just the bare struct.
+Our struct has, as you can see, a default constructor and a constructor with arguments.
+Both is possible.
+Default-constructability is not required.
 ```
 struct Position
     {
+        Position() : x(0), y(0) {}
         Position(float cx, float cy) : x(cx), y(cy) {}

         float x;